A Testbed Vehicle for Autonomous or Semi-Autonomous Control

 Using an on-board computer and multiple sensory components, a normally remote-operated vehicle can be configured to operate autonomously.
 To be autonomous, the vehicle must either be aware of its position relative to some stationary point or be able to monitor its surroundings to make necessary course corrections.
 The vehicle must adjust its speed and direction as needed to successfully avoid obstacles.
 Additionally, a vehicle with a towed-load must be attentive to the position and direction of the load relative to the driving unit.

-K. Glass et al., "A Testbed Vehicle for Autonomous or Semi-autonomous Control," ANNIE 2002, American Society of Mechanical Engineers (ASME), Jan 2002.
+K. Glass et al., "A Testbed Vehicle for Autonomous or Semi-Autonomous Control," Intelligent Engineering Systems Through Artificial Neural Networks, vol. 12, American Society of Mechanical Engineers (ASME), Nov 2002.

 Electrical and Computer Engineering